Weight Loss After 40: Dietitian Tips for Males and Females

 2. Sleep Quality

-There are several factors that can impact sleep quality as you age, including having a family, lower levels of human growth hormone, and earlier awakening.
+Several factors can impact sleep quality as you age, including having a family, lower levels of human growth hormone, and earlier awakening.
 Some older adults of a larger body mass may also suffer from sleep apnea which can also result in poor sleep quality.

 In a study with over 100 subjects aged 50-60, it was found that older adults who sleep at least 6-8 hours had better success when attempting to lose weight.